-This article is for your information only.
-Please consult with a qualified immigration attorney before you apply for any immigration benefits.
-If you need legal assistance, please call Attorney
+This article is for your information only; it is not a legal advice.
+If want to apply for this benefit or If you have any question, please feel free to contact Attorney Famuyide at 718-647-6767 or send email to jfamuyide@aol.com.

-Breaking News: Green Cards Through Parole-In-Place For Relatives of Members of U.S. Armed Forces

-Joseph Famuyide at 718-647-6767 or send email to ifamuyide@aol.com.